ausaccessfed/dev-portal/docs/CONTRIBUTING.md

 ```

 You will need to restart the preview process for Jekyll to render your new
-tutorial, but once it's done, it will be available from the root of the site.
+tutorial, but once it's done, it will be available from the docs folder of the site.

 ### Markdown style guide principles